robinedman/workflow-builder/README.md

 ## 🚀 Overview

-Workflow Builder combines a **React-based flow editor** with **Chrome’s new on-device AI APIs**, letting you automate web content quickly and visually.
+Flosheet AI combines a **React-based flow editor** with **Chrome's new on-device AI APIs**, letting you automate web content quickly and visually.

 You can:
 - Extract readable text from a page